 Sunset of Veterans Choice Program Doesn’t Mean Treatment Isn’t Covered

-The Veterans Choice program has provided many veterans coverage for healthcare, including coverage for substance abuse, mental illnesses, and more.
+The Veterans Choice program has provided many veterans coverage for healthcare, including coverage for substance abuse, drug and alcohol rehab treatment, mental illnesses, and more.
 The sunsetting of the Veterans Choice Program doesn’t mean the loss of coverage.
 The MISSION Act and Community Care program provide veterans even more healthcare options and services.

 What is the Veterans Choice Program?